-The principal activity of the Company during the year was the making of long-term equity and loan investments, mainly in unquoted companies.
+The principal activity of the Company during the period was the making of long-term equity and loan investments, mainly in unquoted companies.

 The Directors have managed the affairs of the Company with the intention of maintaining its status as an approved venture capital trust for the purposes of Section 274 of the Income Tax Act 2007.
 The Directors consider that the Company was not at any time up to the date of this report a close company within the meaning of Chapter 2 of Part 10 of the Corporation Tax Act 2010.
-The Company's registered number is 04280530.
+The Company's registered number is 03090163.

-The Directors are required by the articles of association to propose an ordinary resolution at the Company's Annual General Meeting in 2027 that the Company should continue as a venture capital trust for a further five year period, and at each fifth subsequent Annual General Meeting thereafter.
-Shareholders will be asked to approve an amendment to the Company's articles of association to extend the date of the Annual General Meeting at which such ordinary resolution will be proposed to 2029.
+The Directors are required by the articles of association to propose an ordinary resolution at the Company's annual general meeting in 2027 that the Company should continue as a venture capital trust for a further five year period, and at each fifth subsequent annual general meeting thereafter.
+Shareholders will be asked to approve an amendment to the Company's articles of association to extend the date of the annual general meeting at which such ordinary resolution will be proposed to 2029.
 This will postpone the continuation resolution until a period of five years has elapsed from the allotment of shares pursuant to the proposed prospectus top-up offer in the tax year 2023/24.
 If any such resolution is not passed, the Directors shall within four months convene an extraordinary general meeting to consider proposals for the reorganisation or winding-up of the Company.

-A consideration of the environmental impact of the Company's activities is set out on pages 32 to 37.
+A consideration of the environmental impact of the Company's activities is set out on page 37.

-Corporate governance
+Corporate Governance

-The statement on Corporate Governance set out on pages 44 to 48 is included in the Directors' Report by reference.
+The statement on Corporate Governance set out on pages 46 to 50 is included in the directors' report by reference.